alexandre-hallaine/Rainfall/level2/walkthrough.md

 Anything written beyond those 80 bytes will be treated as an address (only the 4 next bytes) and jumped to by the `ret` instruction of the `main` function.

 There's different ways to solve this challenge, we'll see two of them.
-First the intended way (I assume) with a ret2shellcode and then the ret2libc way.
+First with a ret2shellcode and then the ret2libc way.

 ### Ret2Shellcode
 We opt for a shellcode designed to spawn a shell.
 This shellcode, taken from the [Exploit Database](https://www.exploit-db.com/exploits/41757), is compact and effective for our purpose: